ephreal/Silliness/README.md

 1. A base64 to base10 converter that grew into a fun encoding scheme.
 You can use this to encode a string as a huge int.
 Fun!

+2. A very basic calculator made it python 3.
+Mostly here so I can say I made a calculator and/or add things to it in the future.

 Explanations of each.